ndrewwm/blog/content/post/20200625-let-the-experts-do-their-jobs.markdown

 So, this is my first post in a while.
 I changed jobs in January, and moved back across the country to my hometown of Boise, ID.
 I was hoping that my first post-move update would be more uplifting, but by mid-March, I didn't want to write anything, for a variety reasons.
 As a person whose job involves cleaning and analyzing data, the pandemic has been surreal-- public health, statistical methods, and data visualizations are now daily topics, for basically everyone I talk to.
 Early on, I decided that I would **not** attempt to work with the deluge of public data that was being made available.
 I like exploring datasets as a hobby, but I didn't want to add to the noise, and I didn't want to mislead friends/family that might look at something I'd post.

-However, it seems this hasn't stopped other folks from engaging in some amateur modeling.[^1] One of my parents forwarded me some graphics that a fellow useR was creating in their state.
+However, it seems this hasn't stopped other folks from engaging in some amateur modeling.[^1] One of my parents forwarded me some graphics that an acquaintance was creating with data from their state.
 They were plotting cumulative counts over time, and using a linear model to summarize the trend.
 In the email chain, responding to a discussion about how cautious their community ought to be, they used their results to suggest that their state's trend was "statistically flat".
 The implication seemed to be that the situation was stable, or unlikely to get worse.
 They weren't providing projections with the figures themselves, but this posture is still predictive, and leverages the model as supportive evidence.
 Linear models can sometimes be helpful to (roughly) describe rates of change, but I'm going use my state's trajectory to show why this reasoning isn't great.

 Let's pretend we're back in mid-May, and I start watching my state's data.[^2] Using the cumulative counts, I fit a model from 4/15/20 to 5/15/20.
 I have a big `\(R^2\)` value (0.996), and the model estimates around 26 new cases each day.[^3] Great.
 In black, I've plotted the actual cumulative count of cases.
 The blue line is what the model estimates (the line of best fit), with predictions shown through to 5/30/20.